 It’s the sentence “hash brown chips with picked onion mayonnaise” that does it.

-We’re in the final throes of our Dublin dash, and having necked tip-top tapas one night and endured an infuriating feed at a popular seafoody gaff on another, me and Google, over a piss-poor hotel bar beer, are trawling for a last supper somewhere.
+We’re in the final throes of our Dublin dash, and having necked tip-top tapas one night and endured an infuriating feed at a popular seafoody gaff on another, me and Google, over a tepid hotel bar beer, are trawling for a last supper somewhere.
 The brief: serious-but-not-too-serious.

 We consider the city’s numerous Michelin-anointed posh-spots but they’re swiftly rejected due to reasons of, well, can’t-be-arsed-ness, really.
-All that delicate refinement’s too much like hard work sometimes, and, besides, when yer want chips, yer want chips.
+All that delicate refinement’s too much like hard work sometimes.
+And, besides, when yer want chips, yer want chips.

 And what chips.
 A couple of hours later, perched at a high table in a warmly unfussy room at the front of the restaurant, I’m too busy sticking the things in my mouth to try and work out how they’ve done it, but these thick fingers of potato and onion – tanned, nobbly, and with a Crunch Factor somehow dialled up 11 – are absolute spud nirvana.